raford/pdxbikes/notebooks/README.md

 their contents.

+/dataAggregator/     := contains the code, and some brief commentary, used to
+	create daily aggregate statistics for trip duration and trip distance.

 /dataPreprocessing/  := contains the code, and commentary, that led to the
     creation of the interim data set that will later be refined for analysis.